 Served as Dean of the Faculty of Dental Medicine, Hadassah Hebrew University, and Chairman of the Oral Medicine Department in the Hadassah Hospital for over 25 years.
 He was the co-founder and first director of the D. Walter Cohen Middle East Center for Dental Education affiliated to the same faculty, organizing graduate training in different fields of dentistry.

-He received Visiting Full Professor, School of Dental Medicine, Tel Aviv University, Medical Faculty, Israel and numerous Visiting and Adjunct Professor Titles in the USA, among them: Visiting Professor of Oral Medicine – Medical College of Pennsylvania, Adjunct Professor of Medicine in the Department of Medicine and Adjunct Professor of Surgery in the Department of Surgery – MCP, Hahnemann School of Medicine, and Visiting Associate Professor – Pahlavi in the University of Shiraz, Iran.
+He held Visiting Full Professor, School of Dental Medicine, Tel Aviv University, Medical Faculty, Israel and numerous Visiting and Adjunct Professor Titles in the USA, among them: Visiting Professor of Oral Medicine – Medical College of Pennsylvania, Adjunct Professor of Medicine in the Department of Medicine and Adjunct Professor of Surgery in the Department of Surgery – MCP, Hahnemann School of Medicine, and Visiting Associate Professor – Pahlavi in the University of Shiraz, Iran.
 He was given the title of Adjunct Professor of Medicine – Drexel University, College of Medicine, Dept. of Medicine, Philadelphia, USA.
-He received the Doctor Honoris Causa title at the Nippon University in Japan and Carol Davila University in Romania.

-He published over 100 original papers in peer-reviewed journals and book-chapters on the connection between the oral and the systemic health, among them “Dental Implants – the Art and Science” (Dental Implant Therapy for Medically Complex Patients) published in 2010.
+He published over 100 original papers in peer-reviewed journals, among them Oral mucositis – the search for a solution in New England Journal of Medicine, 2004 and book-chapters on the connection between the oral and the systemic health, among them “Dental Implants – the Art and Science” (Dental Implant Therapy for Medically Complex Patients) published in 2010.

 Dr. Garfunkel lectured widely in the Hebrew, English, French and Romanian languages; his conferences – “one man show” – were well appreciated all over the world.